Foxtrott7/Foxbot-AI-Aimbot/README.md

 # 🎯 Universal Next-Gen AI Aimbot [Arduino & Software Hybrid] 🎮

 ## 🙌 About the Project
-This tool utilizes **YOLOv5** for real-time detection of humanoid characters.
-While the AI logic is based on the RootKit-Org framework, the core of this project lies in the hardware interface.
+This tool utilizes **YOLOv5** for high-speed, real-time detection of humanoid characters.
+While the AI logic is based on the RootKit-Org framework, this project is optimized for flexibility:

+* **Hybrid Input Support:** You can run the bot entirely via **Software** (Windows API) for a quick start, or use an **Arduino Leonardo** for professional-grade HID hardware emulation.
+* **Security Focused:** The hardware interface is designed to provide the safest possible mouse movement, making it look like a genuine physical device to any Anti-Cheat.
+* **Performance:** Optimized for low latency, whether you are using CUDA-powered NVIDIA cards or modern AMD hardware.

 ### 🎓 Educational Purpose & Hardware Focus
 Modern anti-cheat systems often block virtual mouse inputs.
 This project demonstrates how software-based restrictions can be bypassed using an **Arduino Hardware Bridge**: